andyrutherford/count-me-in/README.md

 # count-me-in
 Create and manage a simple guestlist for upcoming events.
-Built using react JS.
+Built using react js.